Prag8855/aab/content/guides/german-health-insurance.md

     It's much easier to find a doctor.
 - **You want the best coverage**
     Private health insurance lets you pay more and get the best coverage.
+- **You want a better choice of treatment**
+    You can choose a specific doctor, or a specific kind of treatment.
+For example, you can get therapy or medicine that is not covered by public health insurance.[^73]
 - **You plan to leave Germany in a few years**
-    You can get health insurance without an old age privision.
+    You can get health insurance without an old age provision.
 It's up to 50% cheaper.
 - **You don't want children**[^20]

 ### Choose expat health insurance if...